McTavishLab/physcraper_ms/joss_submission.md

 ```
 physcraper_run.py -s pg_2573 -t tree5959 -tb -db ~/branchinecta/local_blast_db/ -o pg_2573
 ```

-# Tools on a similar track
+# Discussion

+Mention statistics provided by PhyloExplorer [@ranwez2009phyloexplorer]

-Tools that do similar things at different levels:
+## Tools that do similar things at different levels

+PhyloFinder [@chen2008phylofinder] - a search engine for phylogenetic databases using trees from TreeBASE - MEH

 Phylota [@sanderson2008phylota] - cited by 122 studies.

 PHLAWD [@smith2009mega] and pyPhlawd [@smith2019pyphlawd] - baited analyses

+PhyloExplorer [@ranwez2009phyloexplorer] - a python and MySQL based website to facilitate assessment and management of phylogenetic tree collections.
+It provides "statistics describing the collection, correcting invalid taxon names, extracting taxonomically relevant parts of the collection using a dedicated query language, and identifying related trees in the TreeBASE database".

 A [ruby pipeline](https://www.zfmk.de/en/research/research-centres-and-groups/taming-of-an-impossible-child-pipeline-tools-and-manuals),
 only available from the [supplementary data](https://static-content.springer.com/esm/art%3A10.1186%2F1741-7007-9-55/MediaObjects/12915_2011_480_MOESM1_ESM.ZIP)